relessawy/bpa-workshop-guide/run-process-v2.md

 - Navigate to Menu-> Manage ->Process Instance
 - In the **Filters** to left select the **Completed** status to be part of the **Active filters**
 - The **Order Asset** will now appear, click on it's process instance
-- In the Process Instance scree, click on the **Diagram** tab
+- In the Process Instance screen, click on the **Diagram** tab
-- Notice that because the supplier's offer was approved the process reached the end stae **Send to ERP**
+- Notice that because the supplier's offer was approved the process reached the end state **Send to ERP**

 ![ProcessDesignAtManualApproval]({% image_path testProcessFinished.png %})

-- This concludes the exercises for module, please go ahead and mark exercise 5 Deploy and Run the process as completed in the googles sheet.
+- This concludes the exercises for this module, please go ahead and mark exercise 5 Deploy and Run the process as completed in the googles sheet.